-Roofing including roof space

-Repair category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Repair category 2 Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-It appears that the roof has been cleaned in the past.
-Some methods of cleaning concrete tiles can impact on their life expectancy and waterproofing.
-There is evidence of mildew/condensation in the roof space.
-This may be alleviated through improved loft ventilation.
-A firm of roofing contractors will be able to provide further advice.
-The attic insulation is unevenly distributed.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs The flat bitumen felt roof covering to the extension has a limited life expectancy and can fail without warning.
+Vegetation is evident.
+Inspection at close quarters may reveal further deterioration or damage to roofing materials, especially where these are older.
+A reputable roofing contractor will be able to provide further advice.
+Moss growth is evident.